 Sorry folks but they are closed for the 2018 season.

-Dark Manor opens for its 11th season in 2015.
-Tickets online are $22 for two attractions at one low price.
-Featured are The Manor and The Haunted Graveyard.
+Dark Manor opens for its 14th season in 2018.
+Tickets online are two attractions at one low price.
+Admission runs $21-25.
+Featured are The Manor, The Catacombs, and The Haunted Graveyard.
 Doors open at 6:30 pm.
 Dark Manor opens October 5th and runs every Thursday, Friday, Saturday, and Sunday nights in October plus some added dates near Halloween.

 Noah Webster Hauntings - West Hartford, CT